Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Introduction

 \item \textbf{Multi-view Learning and Complementary Signals.} In many applications, data provide multiple distinct ``views" of the same underlying phenomenon, where different perspectives can offer complementary information \citep{zhang2011multi, sun2013view,zhao201743}.
 A common setting involves two complementary data views.
 The first view, e.g., genomic or genotype data, is expensive to collect but supports valid computation of $p$-values or $e$-values.
 The second view, such as routine clinical measurements or gene expression data, is inexpensive to obtain but its null distribution is unknown, making it unsuitable for direct inferential procedures.
 Despite this limitation, the second view can provide substantial predictive signal.
 Our framework synthesizes these complementary sources of information by using the cheap data view as a powerful proxy to strategically allocate the budget for computations on the resource-intensive view.

 \end{enumerate}

 A central challenge addressed in this work is the efficient integration of two types of information: a costly but statistically valid test statistic, and an auxiliary statistic that is inexpensive to obtain but may be less reliable.
 Formally, we consider a setting with $N$ hypotheses, each associated with a resource-intensive test statistic that yields valid inference and a cheap auxiliary statistic that may be unreliable.
-Our objective is to construct a valid test statistic for \textit{every} hypothesis while ensuring that the \textit{expected} number of costly computations does not exceed a predetermined global budget.
+Our objective is to construct a valid test statistic for \textit{every} hypothesis while ensuring that the number of costly computations {strictly adheres to} a predetermined global budget.